 This is just the ventilation question.
 There is also the cleaning of high touch surfaces between students, as we can also be exposed to the virus by touch.
 Even if you don’t touch a surface, you can leave behind potential infection when the aforementioned aerosols settle onto surfaces.
 Even when everyone has their own instrument, stand, music, and other supplies, we still need to consider cleaning doorknobs, railings, and consider either not permitting student use of the bathroom (toilets produce a considerable aerosol mist when flushed!) or allowing time to clean all these surface between each student.
 Again, not economically feasible given the amount of potential teaching time that would get used up doing this housecleaning.

 Given the limitations of our physical teaching situations, and the fact that there is no information yet regarding the length or concentration of virus exposure that leads to illness, most music teachers are continuing to teach remotely for their personal safety and the safety of their students.

 Personally, I am exploring these options to speed up the return to in person lessons:

-- There have been some encouraging results in some studies regarding the use of portable HEPA filters to reduce aerosols.
+- There have been some encouraging results in some studies regarding the use of portable HEPA filters with UVC sterilizing lights to reduce aerosols.
 I am following this thread with interest, as putting such a filter into my studio space would be quite feasible (if it does prove to reduce aerosols enough for safety).